Wednesday, December 30, 2015

 Pillage of la Folie-Titon [Réveillon] on Fbg.
 Saint-Antoine, April 28 1789, anonymous, end 18th century / zoom

-A riot at Réveillon, with 200 employees, took place two months before the taking of the Bastille.
-By reacting against a rumored reduction of salaries rather than the cost of bread, insurgents announced the struggle between capital and labor.
+A riot at Réveillon, with 200 employees, takes place two months before the taking of the Bastille.
+By reacting against a rumored reduction of salaries rather than the cost of bread, it announces the struggle between capital and labor.

-Similar establishments: A company with 300 employees in what is now the 13th; several north of the Saint-Denis gate, one of which employed over 800 workers; manufactories in Orleans and Rouen...
+Similar establishments: A company with 300 employees in what is now the 13th; several plants north of the Saint-Denis gate, one of which has 800 workers; manufactories in Orleans and Rouen... .

 -- In the 13th: